Landscaping for Reptiles & Amphibians

 Bunch grasses such as Eastern gamagrass (Tripsacum dactyloides) can provide areas of shelter for toads.
 Low growing plants and groundcovers are also ideal habitat for toads.
 Placing upside down flower pots, or pieces of bark, and logs in the garden will give them a place to hide as well.
 They don’t usually get inside closed things because they like to have an entrance and exit that they can access quickly.

 Fresh water turtles are aquatic and only venture out onto dry land occasionally, whereas land turtles only use water for drinking or soaking themselves.

 Land turtles found in our area are the Florida box turtle and gulf coast box turtle.
 Box turtles feed on vegetation (berries, mosses & grass), fungi, and insects, and rest in shallow burrows in leaf litter.

 Foraging and resting areas can be provided in your landscape by having abundant leaf litter, low growing vegetation and decaying wood for fungi growth.

 Low growing plants that provide berries in the landscape are shiny blueberry (Vaccinium myrsinites), partridge berry (Mitchella repens), and wild coffee (Psychotria nervosa).

-Gopher tortoise burrows can be found in shady or sunny areas however, females require sunny, dry, sandy areas in which to dig their burrows to lay their eggs.
+Gopher tortoise burrows can be found in shady or sunny areas and younger tortoises and male’s burrows can even be found in dense shade.
+However, females require sunny, sandy areas, in which to dig their burrows to lay their eggs.

 Gopher tortoises eat low growing vegetation, grasses and berries much the same as turtles.
 They also eat the same berries as fresh water turtles however they seem to actually prefer bahia grass.